sqshq/piggymetrics/README.md

 ```

 That means all requests starting with `/notifications` will be routed to Notification service.
 There is no hardcoded address, as you can see.
-Zuul uses Service discovery mechanism to locate Notification service instances and load balanced between them.
+Zuul uses [Service discovery](https://github.com/sqshq/PiggyMetrics/blob/master/README.md#service-discovery) mechanism to locate Notification service instances and also [Circuit Breaker and Load Balancer](https://github.com/sqshq/PiggyMetrics/blob/master/README.md#http-client-load-balancer-and-circuit-breaker), described below.

 ### Service discovery